 The ramp up to the next iPhone always appears to draw more near more quickly each year.
 Although noone that we know has had the pleasure of laying eyes on the next iPhone, Pandev has seen the likes of it via an iPhone identifier never before gazed upon.
 For example, when the iPhone 3GS was being field tested an identifier of iPhone2,1 was seen in October 2008.
 This time Pandev has seen the iPhone3,1 identifier pop up since November of 2009.
-Pinchmedia provides analytics data for applications and shows the iPhone 3,1 identifier as official firmware from Apple.
-The time frame is about right given the past spotting prior to the 3GS launch.
-We doubt we will see any annoucement until around June, but maybe we will get a glimpse before then at whatever Apple replaces MacWorld with.
+Pinchmedia provides ana

 The show will continue despite the absence of Apple’s presence.
 Just a couple of months ago yielded our last view as Macworld as the yearly announcement preference of the Apple brand.
 The 2010 expo will continue despite the rumors of it fading away into nothing.
 The sessions should be about the same and although we can no longer count on Macworld for new products, you can bet Apple will have some things to show sometime around that time frame.